Joely0819/Project_4_GitGirls/README.md

 All of the machine learning preparation and model creation we carried out in the Notebook Folder.
 - The TMDB_API_PULL.ipynb contains our api pull code where we merged the data frames, we then exported the merged frame to place in our AWS Bucket.
 - The Processing_and_Models.ipynb is the notebook that contains all data preprocessing (including normalization and hyperparameter tunining) as well as model creation.
-    - The model we eneded up deciding on was RandomForestRegressor.
-After Normalizing the data, this model produced a
+    - The model we ended up deciding on was RandomForestRegressor.
+After Normalizing the data, this model produced the following:
 # Training Score of 0.95 and a Testing Score of 0.73
    - To counteract the present overfitting issue we ran a randomized grid search to produce the best parameters
    - After adding the parameters, we ran the model again and got